 I had mixed results, as the dark matter didn’t have much gloss or snap.
 How might using coffee beans affect the tempering process?

-Cocoa butter’s main fatty acid composition is listed below.
-It has a high melting point (34-38 C) because its component fatty acids have high melting points.
+Cocoa butter has a high melting point (34-38 C) because its component fatty acids have high melting points.
 Stearic, palmitic, and oleic acid are relatively linear molecules, which allows them to pack tightly together and have close intermolecular interactions.

 Dark matter reduces the cocoa butter by 10% and adds 7% coffee fat.
-Adding coffee fat should lower the mixture’s melting point, which would throw off all of the temperatures used in traditional tempering guidelines based on pure cocoa butter.
+Adding coffee fat lowers the mixture’s melting point, which would throw off all of the temperatures used in traditional tempering guidelines based on pure cocoa butter.

 The addition of unsaturated linoleic acid may also affect the mono-, di-, and tri-glyceride composition, which is responsible for cocoa butter’s hardness (described here, here, and here).
 I’m not a chemist or food scientist, so I’m only guessing, but the addition of coffee oil may prevent the usual crystal polymorphism, which would mean it would remain soft, somewhat like coconut oil at room temperature.
 Please email me if you know how this works.